-On the 5th December 2018 a very special wedding took place for a Devon couple, whose wish to be married after 25 years together was granted – just a week before the grooms’ final moments.
+On 5 December 2018 a very special wedding took place for a Devon couple, whose wish to be married after 25 years together was granted – just a week before the groom’s final moments.
 It was a day they feared would never come following Paul’s terminal cancer diagnosis.
 Upon meeting the team at Rowcroft Hospice, Helen had explained that they had always wanted to get married but now thought it was too late.

 Playing an integral part in their story was Vernon Davis, Palliative Care Nurse Specialist who works as part of Rowcroft’s Community Team.
 Providing care, advice and guidance to the couple as they transitioned between home to hospice, he had an incredible impact on them both.
 Helping with medication to improve Paul’s quality of life and supporting Helen throughout, Paul asked Vernon, who he heard was a member of a local choir, to sing at the wedding as a surprise for Helen.